-The nickel exploration and mining business is a competitive business.
-The Company competes with numerous other companies and individuals in the search for (i) the acquisition of attractive nickel and other copper, platinum group metal, molybdenum or chromium properties; (ii) qualified service providers and labour; and (iii) equipment and suppliers.
-The ability of the Company to acquire these metal properties in the future will depend not only on its ability to operate and develop its present properties, but also on its ability to select and acquire suitable producing properties or prospects for exploration and development.
+Nickel exploration and mining is a competitive business.
+The Company competes with numerous other companies and individuals seeking to: (i) acquire attractive nickel and other properties, such as copper, platinum group metal, molybdenum and chromium properties; (ii) engage qualified service providers and labour; and (iii) source equipment and suppliers.
+The ability of the Company to successfully acquire and develop metal properties in the future will depend not only on its ability to operate and develop its present properties, but also on its ability to select and acquire suitable producing properties or prospects for exploration and development.
 See "Risk Factors - Competition".